thomasxm/BOAZ_beta/README.md

 We welcome submissions to [pull requests](https://github.com/thomasxm/Boaz_beta/pulls) and [issues](https://github.com/thomasxm/Boaz_beta/issues).

-This is in development, please feel free to reach out to me @ThomasMeeeee on X for any suggestions!
+This is in development, please feel free to reach out to me @thomasmeeeee on X for any suggestions!

 ## License